-Light Vehicle Access Roads

-Sites will provide light vehicle access (LVA) to main shop and office areas that are physically separated from haul truck and heavy equipment traffic.
-Additional LVAs will be established whenever possible in other areas where heavy equipment is operated.

-Where LVAs are required to cross haul roads, the use of tunnels shall be evaluated.
+Light Vehicle Access Roads Sites will provide light vehicle access (LVA) to main shop and office areas that are physically separated from haul truck and heavy equipment traffic.
+Additional LVA roads will be established whenever possible in other areas where heavy equipment is operating.
+Where LVA roads are required to cross haul roads, the use of tunnels shall be evaluated.
 Haul trucks shall sound their horn when approaching vendor routes or designated LVA intersections on main haulage roads.
-Sites shall evaluate where this is appropriate based on the amount of traffic on the haul road (ie., if haul trucks enter periodically this can serve as a reminder to LVAs that haul trucks are in the area).
-Turnouts at Evaluate opportunities for installation of LVA turnouts (orejas) at intersections to separate light vehicles from haul trucks and provide better visibility.
-Intersections Heavy Equipment Evaluate re-routing or using other methods where feasible.
-Crossings on Highways or other For long term projects sites shall evaluate the use of a tunnel for these Non-mine Roads crossings.
-At a minimum, signal lights and/or signs and crossing gates shall be used to control interaction between light vehicles and heavy equipment.
+Turnouts at Intersections Evaluate opportunities for installation of LVA turnouts (orejas) at intersections to separate light vehicles from haul trucks and provide better visibility.
+Heavy Equipment Crossings on Highways or other Non-mine Roads Evaluate re-routing or using other methods where feasible.
+Where significant interaction or anytime haul traffic crosses public roads: Evaluate the use of a tunnel for these crossings.
+Or a minimum, signal lights and/or signs and crossing gates shall be used to control interaction between light vehicles and heavy equipment.
 A flagger or crossing guard shall be present to manage the intersection for all public roadways.
-Where applicable, ensure that Department of Transportation or other regulatory agencies are involved in the evaluation and planning.
+Ensure that Department of Transportation or other regulatory agencies are involved in the evaluation and planning and proper permits are acquired.
 Parking Small equipment shall not park in the blind spot of a haul truck or other large equipment without additional controls being in place.
-If light vehicles such as mechanical trucks need to park closer to the equipment, then proper lockout procedures must be followed prior to light vehicle parking within blind area.
-Heavy equipment shall utilize windrows, chocks or other means to prevent equipment from movement based on the grade.
-Approaching Heavy Approach shall never be made from the blind area of the equipment.
-Positive Equipment radio contact shall be made before approaching heavy mobile equipment.
+If light vehicles, such as mechanical trucks, need to park closer to the equipment, then proper lockout procedures must be followed prior to light vehicle parking within blind area.
+Heavy equipment shall utilize windrows, wheel ditches, chocks or other means to prevent equipment from movement based on the grade.
+Approaching Heavy Equipment Approach shall never be made from the blind area of the equipment.
+Positive radio contact shall be made before approaching heavy mobile equipment.

 When radio contact cannot be established, visual contact with the operator must be made prior to approaching.
 Visual contact must be maintained as approaching.
-The operator is required to be out of the cab before others approach the equipment and are out of operator's line of site.
-Sites will establish procedures for non-routine situations (i.e., emergency or non-responsive operator).